robotpony/w42/content/blog/2025/how-i-use-ai-tools-and-how-they-are-changing-software-development.md

 This has led to a sketching renaissance in my workflow.
 I'm writing more requirements, more architecture documents, more detailed sketches of what I want to build.
 The payoff is enormous: the gap from idea to working prototype has collapsed from days to hours.

-I've started using style guides for everything now—not just blog posts, but also for product requirements, READMEs, and architecture documents.
+I've started using style guides for everything now; not just blog posts, but for product requirements, READMEs, and architecture documents.
 Having a consistent voice across all your project documentation isn't just nice to have; it actually helps the AI understand the context and tone you're aiming for.

-## These tools are magical
+## These tools are really magical

 When these tools click, they feel like having a conversation with the most patient, knowledgeable colleague you've ever worked with.
 Here's where I've found the real productivity multipliers: